-You'll get out of Orientation what you put into it, so attend all the activities you can.---If you like it, you can apply to be on staff next year!
+You'll get out of Orientation what you put into it, so attend all the activities you can.
+If you like it, you can even apply to be on our staff for next year's program!

 Be true to what makes up you as an individual and don't be afraid to stand out!
 Have fun and let everyone get to know the unique person you are.

 3. Explore Pittsburgh!

 Duquesne is located in the heart of an amazing city that has so much to offer and is constantly getting better and better!
 Wherever you choose to go, South Side, Shady Side, or the Strip, get off campus and take in your surroundings.